 Speaker presentation: English and Swedish (doc).

 NEWS: 6 Ways Apple Becomes Prey for Sharks.
 Tablet War Week: Will look small if Facebook jumps in the water.
+10 points for smaller sharks.

 Nature is much smarter than the likes of Stanford, Harvard, MIT, McKinsey, Boston Consulting Group, Bain, IBM, Apple and all of the other Fortune 500 companies.
 In nature, sharks have to move to survive.
 But in business most market leaders do not, because they are stuck in history – and eventually become shark food.
 Sharks don't perform by producing endless Power Points; they bite into market share.
 Sharkonomics will reveal how the logos of market leaders will have more bites taken out of them than a seal after a shark picnic.